igordotnet/Microservice-based-API/README.md

 # Adding/Updating/Checking/Removing Users

 I prefer using Postman (a API desktop app) in order to do this.
-For this exersize I will guide you on creating a user, but to Update-check or Remove users it will be similar steps.
+For this exercise I will guide you on creating a user.
+If you update,check or remove users it will be similar steps to this example.

 1. Start a New Process
 2. In the URL section type ```http://localhost:3001/api/user```